What a scorching day for Day 58 in this series. Lovely blue skies and plenty of Sun. We have two new things for Day 58.

 I should really be a bit more vigilant and pick these before they start shedding their seeds.

-This Centipede was in bright sunshine so was a bit easier to photograph than when I first posted one in this series.
+This common Centipede (Lithobius variegatus) was in bright sunshine so was a bit easier to photograph than when I first posted one in this series.

 Here’s Day 57 in our garden.